hzyu17/VIMP/README.md

 **Variational Mmotion planning for a 7-DOF WAM robot arm**

 Our method leverages the factor graph structure of the probabilistic motion planning formulation, and the closed-form expressions for Gaussian posterior expectation computations that does not need other expectation techniques such as Gauss-Hermite quadratures.
 These structures helped our method to be scalable to higher DOF system such as a industrial robot arm.

-In the bookshelf senario, the animated trajectory is the mean of the trajectory distribution obtained from GVI-MP and PGCS-MP planner, represented by dark gray and silver color, respectively.
+In a bookshelf senario, the animated trajectory is the mean of the trajectory distribution obtained from GVI-MP and PGCS-MP planner, represented by dark gray and silver color, respectively.

 <img src="figures/WAM_GVI_RVIZ_1.gif" width="300" > <img src="figures/WAM_RVIZ_2.gif" width="300">